 The brown color of the morpho’s wings serves as a disguise.

-- There one would see a mix of black and brown color.
+- One would see a mix of black and brown colors.

 - Besides the overall brown color palette, there would also be eye-like circles called ocelli on the wing’s edges.

 - This difference in coloring is ideal for masking the butterfly’s presence when it is not flying.

 - When the wings are folded (for example, during sleep or rest times), the butterfly becomes one with the background bark and leaves and becomes invisible to predators.

 - It also helps with another type of disguise used during the flight.

 The morpho butterflies dual coloring helps them “wink” out.